NebojsaHorvat/PowerAuction/README.md

   - `EndAuction`: Validation rules governing end of the auction i.e making the auction inactive once the auction bidding deadline has been reached.

-  - `Settlement`: Validation rules for settlement of the auction i.e. transfer of asset to the highest bidder and the highest bid amount transfer to the auctioneer.
+  - `Settlement`: Validation rules for settlement of the auction i.e. transfer of powerPromise to the highest bidder and the highest bid amount transfer to the auctioneer.

   - `Exit`: Rules governing the exit (consumption/deletion) of the auction state.

 ### Flows:

-- `CreateAssetFlow`: This flow is used create an asset.
+- `CreateAssetFlow`: This flow is used create an powerPromise.
 Implemented in `CreateAssetFlow.java`

 - `CreateAuctionFlow`: This flow is used to create an auction.
-Once an asset has been created using the`CreateAssetFlow`, this flow can be used to put the asset on auction.
+Once an powerPromise has been created using the`CreateAssetFlow`, this flow can be used to put the powerPromise on auction.
 The `AuctionState` references to the `Asset` using a `StatePointer`.

 Refer here to learn more about StatePointer: https://medium.com/corda/linking-corda-states-using-statepointer-16e24e5e602